Best Smart Luggage 2019 -News Update

 Every traveller’s dream is to have a stress-free journey, the easier the bags are to carry, the merrier the trip.
 Keeping abreast with changes of bag sizes and airline restrictions fully prepares every traveller to be on the alert to avoid disastrous consequences.

-Many things may go wrong and you may end up in a big dilemma.
-The airline will ask you to fork out more money.
-Simply because you would have failed to meet the boarding conditions.
-This results in you incurring extra charges.
-In extreme circumstances, you may be asked to leave your travel luggage behind.
+Many things may go wrong and travellers may end up in big dilemmas.
+The airline will ask them to fork out more money simply for failing to meet the boarding conditions.
+The end result is incurring extra charges.
+In extreme circumstances, traveller may be asked to leave their travel luggage behind.

-An extra charge is something that you can easily avoid.
+Extra charges are easily avoidable by getting prepared.
 We all know how fussy airlines can be.
 They won’t allow your extra-sized cabin baggage to go through the boarding gate.

 The Cabin Bag Policy for Travel Bags?

-The last time I blogged about this subject, I touched on Airline Baggage Weight Limits.
-By then, Ryan air’s Luggage Policy on Cabin and Unchecked baggage policy had not changed.
+Airline Baggage Weight Limits.
+Ryan air’s Luggage Policy on Cabin and Unchecked baggage policy below, had not changed.

 You may carry one cabin bag per passenger (no allowance for infants travelling on their parents’ lap) weighing up to 10kg with maximum dimensions of 55cm x 40cm x 20cm, plus 1 small bag up to 35 x 20 x 20 cms. (click here for Regulations concerning Cabin Baggage).

 Some passengers may be required on heavily booked flights to place carry-on bags in the aircraft hold.

 Please ensure that you remove any valuables from your carry-on bag at the boarding gate if it is required to be placed in the aircraft hold.